Skip to main content

 Should you seed your lawn in dry or moist soil?

 Lay down your seeds when your soil is wet.
 This jump-starts the seeds, letting them know that it’s time to get growing.
-Scattering them over dry soil leaves your seeds vulnerable to birds, the wind, or simply going dormant.
+Scattering them over dry soil leaves your seeds vulnerable to birds and the wind — plus, they could simply go dormant.
 Additionally, moist soil is easier for roots to move through, while dry soil can be harder or more compact.

 Here's how to properly prepare your soil: